McSinyx/comp/README.rst

 are listed below::

    [comp]
+   # Initial playing mode, which can be one of these 8 modes: play-current,
-   # Supported 8 modes: play-current, play-all, play-selected, repeat-current,
+   # play-all, play-selected, repeat-current, repeat-all, repeat-selected,
-   # repeat-all, repeat-selected, shuffle-all and shuffle-selected.
+   # shuffle-all and shuffle-selected.
    play-mode = play-current

    [mpv]
-   # Set if video should be download and play, I only know 2 possible values:
-   # auto and no. This can be changed later interactively.
+   # Initial video channel. auto selects the default, no disables video.
    video = auto
-   # Read more on VIDEO OUTPUT DRIVERS section in mpv man page.
+   # Specify the video output backend to be used.
+See VIDEO OUTPUT DRIVERS in
+   # mpv(1) man page for details and descriptions of available drivers.
    video-output =

    [youtube-dl]
-   # Read more on FORMAT SELECTION section in youtube-dl man page.
+   # Video format/quality to be passed to youtube-dl.
+See FORMAT SELECTION in
+   # youtube-dl(1) man page for more details and descriptions.
    format = best